Taking Stock: Sensex, Nifty end lower as investors turn cautious in data-heavy week

 On the back of mixed global cues, the indices opened flat and erased early gains to close with moderate losses.

-The RBI's Monetary Policy Committee (MPC) began its three-day meeting today and will announce the decision on August 10, the day on which the US CPI inflation numbers for July will be released.
-While the RBI is expected to hold policy rates, American prices will offer a cue to the US Fed's stance, which has a bearing on global markets.
+The RBI's Monetary Policy Committee (MPC) began its three-day meeting today and will announce the decision on August 10, the day on which the US CPI inflation numbers for July will also be released.
+While the RBI is expected to hold policy rates, American prices will offer a cue to the Federal Reserve's stance, which has a bearing on global markets.
+The market participants will also keep an eye on India's industrial production data due on August 11.

-Top losers on the Nifty included Adani Enterprises, Power Grid Corporation, Hindalco Industries, M&M and Divis Labs, while gainers were Hero MotoCorp, SBI Life Insurance, Cipla, Tech Mahindra and Wipro.
+Adani Enterprises, Power Grid Corporation, Hindalco Industries, M&M and Divis Labs were the top Nifty losers, while gainers were Hero MotoCorp, SBI Life Insurance, Cipla, Tech Mahindra and Wipro.

 The PSU bank index gained 3.3 percent and the pharma index 0.6 percent, while other sectoral indices ended flat to negative.